domdoescode/go-lorious/README.md

 // NPM install that bad-boy and set up gulp globally npm install sudo npm install -g gulp

+// Remove the license (if you want your code to be closed source, for example rm LICENSE
 ```

 Before running the gulp service, you'll want to change line 71 of the